World Table Tennis (ITTF): WTT Series

-The WTT Series will serve as the platform for all professional players to compete internationally.
-The series is split up into 3 tiers to give the athletes adequate playing opportunities: Cup Finals, Champion Series and the Contender Series.
-WTT aims to hold these events in unique venues around the world that include theatres, bars, clubs, stadiums and more to create a unique, interesting and intimate opportunity for fans to interact with the athletes.
+The WTT Series serves as the primary platform for professional table tennis players to compete at the international level.
+It is divided into three tiers — Cup Finals, Champion Series, and Contender Series — to provide athletes with sufficient competitive opportunities.
+WTT also focuses on hosting events in distinctive venues worldwide, such as theatres, bars, clubs, and stadiums, aiming to create engaging and intimate experiences that bring fans closer to the athletes.

 WTT Finals

 The WTT Finals are split into Men's and Women's events that will be held separately.
 The top 16 players of the year will qualify for this year-end event together with the best 8 pairs.
 Qualification will be determined by the player's performance throughout the WTT season and reflected through their Table Tennis World Ranking.

 The first two editions of WTT Finals (2021 and 2022) was known as WTT Cup Finals.
 WTT stated that the winners of the WTT Cup Finals would win the prestigious ITTF World Cup trophies in March 2021, but the winners have been actually presented with WTT Finals specific trophies since the inaugural edition.